gregorriegler/Bookshelf-Kata/README.md

 ### Step 1
 There is a database library in the `db` package called `Db` and you don't own it, so you are not allowed to change it either.
-Program a book shelve that can create and store books and use the given database for it.
+Program a Bookshelf that can create and store books and use the given database for it.
 For now, books should only have a title.
 It is not necessary to create a UI, CLI or any other complicated API for this.
 A simple service class/module/function will do.

 ### Step 2
 We would like to be able to skim the books we have added so far.
-Add a feature that allows us to retrieve all books that were stored in the book shelve.
+Add a feature that allows us to retrieve all books that were stored in the Bookshelf.

 ### Step 3
-Lets add more spice to the book shelve.
+Lets add more spice to the Bookshelf.
 Mark every 10th book you add as an anniversary book.

 ### Step 4
-We really love our book shelve so far.
+We really love our Bookshelf so far.
 We added so many books, we would like to celebrate that.
 Therefor, every 25th book we add should be marked as a golden anniversary book.

 ### Step 5